Patents pending / source-available

 Download and install

 Run the installer.
-UAB starts as a background service, installs the Chrome extension, and writes skill files for every Claude product.
+UAB starts as a background service, installs the Chrome extension, and writes skill files for supported agents.
 Starts on boot.
 No terminal required.

 uab-bridge install